Skip to main content

 What not to sacrifice

 Do not choose price over state fit.
-California, New York, Illinois, and Connecticut each have their own rules around timing, content, interactivity, supervisor distinctions, and documentation.
+California, New York, Illinois, Connecticut, Delaware, and Maine each have their own rules around timing, content, interactivity, supervisor distinctions, and documentation.

 The course should clearly state its length, learner audience, certificate details, and limits.
 If it promises universal acceptance with no employer confirmation, that is a red flag.